Prescribing Information

 • Foods containing soluble fiber such as high-pectin fruits (bananas, strawberries, peeled apples) and certain cooked vegetables (carrots)

-• Food rich in potassium (bananas, oranges, peeled potatoes)
+• Foods rich in potassium (bananas, oranges, peeled potatoes)

 • Foods low in fat